 New York, New York – the city so nice they named it twice!
 NYC is a bucket list destination for many people, and in this post we’re going to show you how to explore the tourist capital of the world, like a local!
-From New York hot-spots to off the beaten path alternatives and secret spots only a local would know – we’re going to share with you all the top things to do in New York City.
-Whether you have a week or a weekend, we’re here to help you get the best from the city that never sleeps – keep reading for the ultimate guide to exploring NYC like a local, by a local!
+From New York hot-spots to off the beaten path alternatives and secret spots only a local would know – we’re going to share with you all the top things to do in NYC (to help you explore NYC!)
+Whether you have a week or a weekend, we’re here to help you get the best from the city that never sleeps – keep reading for the ultimate guide to exploring New York City like a local, by a local!

-A Guest Post by Ian Ellis of Escaping Expectations
+This is a Guest Post by Ian Ellis of Escaping Expectation

 New York City is a dream destination for many people all around the world.
 When I’m traveling outside the States and tell people where I’m from, their eyes open when I reply, they tell me how much they want to visit.